 Finally, when you’re angry, your muscles tighten and your senses become more acute.

 Having anger issues vary from person to person.
 According to APA, there are various psychological tests to ascertain the following:

 - How prone you are to being angry

 - How well you are managing your anger

 However, they also mentioned that if you have anger issues, chances are, you already know about it.
-For instance, when you’re angry, you can get aggressive and might do the following:
+For instance, when you’re angry, you become emotionally charged and aggressively positioned.
+You might do the following: